 College of Architecture and Design

-Scott Gerald Shall, RA, is an Associate Professor and the Associate Dean of the College of Architecture and Design at Lawrence Technological University (LTU).
+Scott Gerald Shall, RA, is an Associate Professor and former Associate Dean of the College of Architecture and Design at Lawrence Technological University (LTU).
 Prior to becoming Associate Dean, Shall served as Chair of Architecture at LTU and was an Assistant Professor of Architecture in the Tyler School of Art at Temple University and the School of Art and Design at the University of Louisiana at Lafayette.
 Shall is also the founding director of the International Design Clinic (IDC), a registered non-profit that realizes crowd-sourced architecture and virally-propagated creative action with communities in need around the world.
 Since founding the IDC in 2006, Shall has worked through this organization to complete over two dozen projects on five continents, including an urban tent for the homeless made of reclaimed water bottles, a vision for education based upon borrowed resources for the migrant communities of India, educational devices based upon the vending architectures of Bolivia for kids working the streets of La Paz, and a two-dollar water filtration system.